 CE 488A/L Civil Engineering Senior Design I and Lab (1/1)

 CE 488B Civil Engineering Senior Design II (2)

 CE 526 Geotechnical Foundation Design (3)

 3. General Education (48 units)

 Undergraduate students must complete 48 units of General Education as described in this Catalog.

-Civil Engineering majors follow a modified General Education program depending upon the year and enrollment status as a college student.
+Civil Engineering majors follow a modified General Education program depending upon the year and their enrollment status as a college student.
 Returning and transfer students should consult an advisor before planning their General Education programs.

-Civil Engineering students are required to take courses in the following GE sections: Analytical Reading and Expository Writing (3 units); Oral Communication (3 units); Social Sciences (3 units); Arts and Humanities (5 units), Comparative Cultural Studies (6 units); and U.S. History and Local Government (6 units).
+Civil Engineering students are required to take courses in the following GE sections: Analytical Reading and Expository Writing (3 units), Oral Communication (3 units), Social Sciences (3 units), Arts and Humanities (5 units), Comparative Cultural Studies (6 units) and U.S. History and Local Government (6 units).
 All other GE requirements are met through completion of courses in the major.